Grigor Dimitrov: 2017: Major semifinal, Masters & ATP Finals titles, world No. 3

 The Bulgarian ended his losing streak in the Madrid Masters, reaching the third round, where he was eliminated by Dominic Thiem in three tight sets after missing five match points in the third-set tiebreak.
 Next, Dimitrov had a first-round exit in the Rome Masters, being defeated by Juan Martín del Potro in three sets.
 This was the fifth loss to the Argentine in five meetings.
 Dimitrov then went to the third round of the French Open, where he lost to Pablo Carreño Busta.

 Dimitrov started on grass court in Stuttgart.
 He was seeded second, but lost in his first match.
 The Bulgarian then had a good run at the Queen's Club event, where he reached the semifinals.
 Dimitrov lost in three sets to in-form eventual champion Feliciano López.
 Without dropping a set, the Bulgarian reached the fourth round at Wimbledon, but then lost in straight sets to eventual champion Roger Federer in what was his sixth defeat in six official matches with the Swiss.
 Dimitrov returned to the top ten for the first time since February 2015 at the conclusion of the tournament.

 Dimitrov returned to hard courts in August.
 After reaching third rounds at the Washington Open and the Rogers Cup in Montreal, the Bulgarian won his first Masters 1000 title in Cincinnati, defeating Nick Kyrgios in the final in straight sets, winning the tournament without losing a set.
 Dimitrov then reached the second round of the US Open, where he lost to teenager Andrey Rublev.

-In the beginning of October, Dimitrov reached the semi-finals in Beijing after wins over Juan Martín del Potro and Roberto Bautista Agut, and then the quarterfinals of the Shanghai Masters.
+In the beginning of October, Dimitrov reached the semifinals in Beijing after wins over Juan Martín del Potro and Roberto Bautista Agut, and then the quarterfinals of the Shanghai Masters.
 In both events the Bulgarian was eliminated by world No. 1, Rafael Nadal, in three-setters.
 Dimitrov then advanced to the final of the Stockholm Open with wins over Jerzy Janowicz, Mischa Zverev and Fabio Fognini but lost to US Open semifinalist del Potro in straight sets.
 This was Dimitrov's third final in Stockholm.
 In the following week, Dimitrov was confirmed to participate for the first time at the ATP Finals, thus becoming the first Bulgarian to qualify for the season-ending championships.